cameron-yee/callandor/README.md

 ### Security

-I recommend setting up Netlify Identity to protect your site behind password protection.
+I recommend setting up Netlify Access Control to protect your site behind password protection if you have a paid version of Netlify.
+Otherwise, basic password protection is provided using [@mkitio/gatsby-theme-password-protect/](https://www.gatsbyjs.com/plugins/@mkitio/gatsby-theme-password-protect/).
+The password can be set in `gatsby-config.js`.